dlt-hub/vibe-hub/salesforce_data/salesforce_data-docs.md

 ## Running into errors?

-API uses OAuth2 which requires initial setup including a connected app in Salesforce.
-Be aware of rate limits and potential for nulls in nested fields of some resources like Contact.
+Be aware of API request limits and potential QUERY_TIMEOUT errors.
+Also, some nested fields in objects like Contact may return null values which need handling in data processing.

 ### Extra resources: